 In the 108th Congress, most legislative action on energy efficiency has focused on the omnibus energy policy bills, H.R.
-6, S. 14, and the Senate energy tax bill (S. 1149), which is expected to be incorporated into S. 14.
-The Senate bill (S. 14) has efficiency standards for consumer and commercial products, efficiency goals for federal buildings, tax incentives for efficiency and conservation, housing efficiency measures, and other energy efficiency provisions.
-An amendment to address automobile fuel economy standards was defeated in Committee, but may come up again on the floor.
-The House-passed omnibus energy bill (H.R.
-6) also has standards, goals, tax incentives, and other energy efficiency provisions, but with some differences from the Senate bill.
+6, S. 14, and the Senate energy tax bill (S. 1149), which expected to be considered in conference committee action.
+Both the House and Senate versions of H.R.
+6 have provisions that call for a DOE rulemaking to set an efficiency standard for "standby mode" energy use in battery chargers and external power supplies; legislate standards for certain equipment and direct DOE to set a standard by rule for other types of equipment; and set goals for efficiency in federal buildings.
+Also, energy tax bill (S. 1149) provisions would create incentives for energy efficiency measures in home construction, home renovation, appliances, residential equipment, commercial buildings, and combined heat and power equipment, and for alternative fuels.
 Further, the House adopted three energy efficiency-related floor amendments.
 One (H.Amdt.
 70) expresses a "sense of the Congress" to reduce oil imports from 58% to 45%.
 The second (H.Amdt.
 71) requires a study of the energy conservation benefits of telecommuting by federal employees.
 The third (H.Amdt.
 78) establishes a "Conserve by Bicycling" pilot program at the Department of Transportation.
-Other provisions cover public housing, funding authorizations, and certain other energy efficiency and energy conservation programs.
-(For information on H.R.
-4, the omnibus energy bill in the 107th Congress, see CRS Report RL31427.)
+(For tier 1 issues (CAFE), see CRS Report RL32078, which compares House and Senate versions of H.R.
+6 with S. 14.
+For side-by-side comparisons of provisions in H.R.
+6, see CRS Report RL32033 (non-tax provisions), CRS Report RL32042 (tax provisions), and CRS Report RL32041 (electricity provisions).)